duongcao4791/Sudoku/README.md

 Identifying location and reason for an invalid puzzle Any problematic cell in a puzzle causes at least one or more of the following three errors: value not between 1 and 9, duplicated value, and missing value.

-When a row/column/subgrid thread identifies any error (so that the puzzle is not valid), the thread must print out the problematic row/column/puzzle location and the specific error to stdout (to be included in the screenshots).
+When a row/column/subgrid thread identifies any error (so that the puzzle is not valid), the thread must print out the problematic row/column/puzzle location and the specific error to stdout.

 For example, there are three error types,